 - Unintentional littering of 15 pounds or less is an infraction punishable by a fine of up to $100 and up to 12 hours of community service.

 Help us Keep IT Beautiful all year long by doing your part to prevent litter.

 You can take steps every day to help prevent litter on our roads and in our parks and streams.

-- Make sure the lids on your garbage and recycling cans can close all the way and fit securely
+- Make sure the lids of your solid waste and recycling bins close securely.

-- If you see litter and can do so safely, dispose of it in the nearest trash or recycling can
+- If you see litter and can do so safely, dispose of it in the nearest trash or recycling bin.

 NCDOT's Adopt-a-Highway Program began in 1988 to combat the growing amount of trash and debris along North Carolina's roadways.
 The program has more than 120,000 volunteers, including schools, civic groups, professional organizations, families, and individuals.

 There is no fee to participate in the program, but NCDOT asks that volunteers commit to a minimum of four years for a two-mile section of road.